Aedelon/claude-code-blueprint/README.md

 A production-grade Claude Code configuration: skills, agents, hooks, rules, and permissions working as a system, not as isolated features.

-**Companion repo for the article**: *"J'ai transforme Claude Code en systeme d'exploitation.
-Voici le plan."*
+**Companion repo for the article**: *"I Turned Claude Code Into an Operating System.
+Here's the Blueprint."*

 ---